phille97/trafikinfo/README.md

 This library provides the necessary primitives to interact with the Trafikinfo API.
 It contains a query builder that can be used to build up a `Request` object.
 You can then `xml.Marshal` it and pass it on to your favourite HTTP client to retrieve it.

 The API endpoint is available through the `Endpoint` constant.
+The only supported endpoint is `v2`, `v1.x` is being deprecated by Trafikverket.

 This library is under construction and currently lacks the struct types to decode the response into.